If you're looking for more information on any given topic, please contact:

 Counties can use this document to connect with organizations with free AIS prevention educational materials for distribution at events such as county fairs.

-This document has three model resolutions that counties may use to affirm or waive jurisdiction to enforce the water quality buffer initiative.
+This document has two model resolutions that counties may use to affirm or waive jurisdiction to enforce the water quality buffer initiative.
 The buffer law requires a county to affirm its jurisdiction, otherwise the law will be enforced by the Minnesota Board of Water & Soil Resources.
-The first resolution affirms the county's jurisdiction, but only if the state legislature appropriates money to the buffer program.
-The second resolution waives a county's jurisdiction, and the third resolution affirms a county's jurisdiction.
+The first model resolution affirms the county's jurisdiction to enforce the buffer law and the second resolution waives a county's jurisdiction, thus giving enforcement responsibilities to the Minnesota Board of Water & Soil Resources.

 This FAQ document answers questions about the Minnesota buffer law, it includes questions and answers on: the establishment and maintenance of buffers, use of alternate practices, funding for buffer implementation, other buffer law provisions, and compliance and enforcement.